 He had solo exhibitions in Riga (1942, 1973, 1984) and Jurmala (1977).

 Vilyumainis became a Laureate of the Culture Foundation in 1944.
 In 1979, he became an Honored Artist of Latvia.

 He became a member of the Latvian Artists' Union in 1946.

 He worked as one of L. Libert's and P. Rozlapa's stage designers for the Latvian National Opera from 1935 to 1937.
 He was a professor of drawing in Rezekne from 1937 to 1938 and in Riga from 1938 to 1944.
 He was the Director of the Kuldiga School of Applied Arts in 1945 as well as a professor at the Riga School of Applied Arts (1945 – 46, 1949 – 53) and the Janis Rozentals Riga School of Art (1953 – 69).
 He, also, was the Director of the Latvian Art Academy (1946 – 47).
 He worked in the artist cooperative, "Māksla" (1953 - 69).

 His works are found in private collections and museums in Russia, Japan, Austria, Switzerland, USA, Germany, Czech, Poland, France, Sweden, Estonia, Lithuania etc.

 Vilyumainis died on August 15, 1981.

-He is listed in Matthew Bown′s, A Dictionary of Twentieth Century Russian and Soviet Painters.
+He is listed on page 341 of Matthew Bown′s, A Dictionary of Twentieth Century Russian and Soviet Painters.